What is low-code development?

 - Customer experience apps.
 Today, customers expect easy-to-use and well-functioning mobile apps that enable self-service and customer interaction.

 - Productivity apps.
-These applications help reduce manual tasks, automate processes, and streamline workflows—enabling your organization to boost operational efficiencies and lower costs.
+These applications help reduce manual tasks, automate processes, and streamline workflows—enabling your organisation to boost operational efficiencies and lower costs.

 - Employee management apps.
-Enable centralized schedule management, payroll and benefits administration, and workplace communications.
+Enable centralised schedule management, payroll and benefits administration, and workplace communications.

 - Line of business apps.
 With a low-code platform, you can easily migrate outdated apps and simplify process automation.

 - Employee engagement apps.
-Measure team engagement, track employee satisfaction, and gain insights that empower your organization to improve workplace experience.
+Measure team engagement, track employee satisfaction, and gain insights that empower your organisation to improve workplace experience.

 Additionally, many enterprise technology companies have low-code solutions with rich functionality that support low-code software and application development.